qubist/pupa/README.md

 #### Nesting

-Embellishments besides links are allowed to be nested.
+All embellishments besides links are allowed to be nested.

 ### Options

-`options.txt` defines options for the whole site.
+`larva/options.txt` defines options for the whole site.
 Each line contains a one-word option name followed by a space followed by the value for that option.
-Options, their description, and available values:
+Here are all the options, their description, and available values:

-* `font`: font family for text on the site
+* `fontIs`: font family for text on the site
   * arbitrary CSS
-* `size`: font size for text
+* `sizeIs`: font size for text
   * arbitrary CSS
-* `textColor`: default color for all text
+* `textColorIs`: default color for all text
   * arbitrary CSS
-* `linkColor`: default color for links
+* `linkColorIs`: default color for links
   * arbitrary CSS
-* `backgroundColor`: background color for all pages
+* `backgroundColorIs`: background color for all pages
   * arbitrary CSS
-* `index`: how or whether to display the index of site pages
+* `showIndexWith`: how or whether to display the index of site pages
   * `dates` (display each page's title with its date)
   * `noDates` (display each page's title only)
-  * `none` (don't display an index of pages, useful if you'll make your own index)
+  * `dont` (don't display an index of pages, useful if you'll make your own index)
-* `sortBy`: order in which to sort pages
+* `sortIndexBy`: order in which to sort pages in the index
   * `newest` (sort lexicographically by date line, [note: this won't work with most human-readable dates](https://twitter.com/wormplaza/status/1295572138494234624))
   * `oldest`
   * `filename`
   * `title`
-* `entryURLs`: how to derive the URLs for entry pages
+* `entryURLsBasedOn`: how to derive the URLs for entry pages
   * `title`
   * `filename`
   * `date`
-* `outputLocation`: path at which to generate the site
+* `outputLocationIs`: path at which to generate the site
   * valid path string

 ## Contributing